mk-fg/tcp-connection-hijack-reset/README.md

 	Wasn't able to find any, but didn't look hard enough to various netlink options available, so maybe there is a way already.

+- More convenient CLI and operation - allow to specify pid to hijack connections from, stick around to check if fin was sent from remote, configurable hijack-delay, option to set a timeout for operation, hide scapy's "packet sent" messages.

 Similar tools
 --------------------